 This is due to costs associated with the hardware (the PBX) and installation of the system, as well as providing space to house the materials.
 However, just as with other office equipment, leasing the phone system is a reliable way to reduce the front-loaded capital burden of purchasing a non-hosted system.

-Should You Choose a Hosted or Non-Hosted Phone System?
+Should You Choose a Cloud or On-Premise Phone System?